Dynamical response theory of interacting Majorana fermions and its application to generic Kitaev quantum spin liquids in a field: -model at zero field -- appearance of sharp modes

 Next, we turn to AFM Kitaev couplings $K>0$.
 The case with FM Heisenberg coupling $J=-0.09 K$ at zero field is plotted in Fig.~\ref{fig:AFM-Kitaev-zero-field}(a) [marked as $7$ in Fig.~\ref{fig:phase-schematic}(a)].
 There a sharp mode appears at $M$-points in agreement with the ED result that the system is in a zigzag order~\cite{Rau2014}.
 We also show constant-frequency cuts in Fig.~\ref{fig:zero-field-const}(d)-(e).
 At low frequency $\omega = 0.1 K$, sharp modes appear near $M$-points whereas at higher frequency $\omega = 0.25 K$, the INS intensity is concentrated around the first BZ boundary.
 These features resemble DMRG simulations of spin susceptibility in similar parameter regimes in the zigzag-phase~\cite{Gohlke2017}.

 The AFM Heisenberg coupling $J=0.1 K$ at zero magnetic field induces sharp modes at $K_1$-points on the second BZ, as shown in Fig.~\ref{fig:AFM-Kitaev-zero-field}(b).
 As expected this corresponds to an AFM instability; see position $8$ in Fig.~\ref{fig:phase-schematic}(a).
+Here we note that the DMRG critical $J$ values at which the KQSL becomes unstable are $J_{\text{cr}} \approx \pm 0.020 |K|$~\cite{Gohlke2017}.
+Therefore the RPA critical $J$ values are significantly larger in contrast to the FM Kitaev case in the previous section.
+Overall, the RPA overestimates the stability of KQSL.
+This is expected as RPA neglects the part of the $\mathbb{Z}_2$ gauge field fluctuations.
+Concretely, it captures the influence of vison pairs, which are directly related to the $b$-fermion modes, but cannot capture individual visons.

 Finally, we consider a small AFM $\Gamma =0.1 K$ which gives sharp modes both at $K$- and $K_1$-points; see Fig.~\ref{fig:AFM-Kitaev-zero-field}(c).
 This is qualitatively in agreement with Ref.~\cite{Rau2014} where the system lies on the boundary between AFM and $120^\circ$ phases, and also shown schematically at position $9$ in the schematic phase diagram Fig.~\ref{fig:phase-schematic}(a).